ls1intum/Artemis/docs/dev/setup/bamboo-bitbucket-jira.rst

    ``artemis-authentication-token-value``.
    You can create a global variable from settings on Bamboo.

 #.
-In Bamboo create a shared username and password credential.
+In Bamboo create a shared username and password credential where the username and password should
-   The username and password should be the same as the ones you used to create the Bitbucket admin user.
+   be the same as the ones you used to create the Bitbucket admin user.
 The name of the shared credential must be equal to the value set in ``artemis.version-control.user``.

+   The shared user can be created via `Bamboo → Bamboo Administration → Shared credentials <http://localhost:8085/admin/credentials/configureSharedCredentials.action>`__
+   → Add new credentials → Username and password

 #.
 Download the
    `bamboo-server-notification-plugin <https://github.com/ls1intum/bamboo-server-notification-plugin/releases>`__